Aureum-Studios/LendAHand/README.md

 ###### Description needs to be added

+## Developer Standards

+* When using string make sure to go through `AppLocalizations` to support internationalization.
+* Commit code using Dart formatting from IntelliJ | Android Studio.
+* Add necessary print statements, this will be replaced by logs in the future.
+* Keep activities/screens under `pages`, (almost) every other widget goes under `component`
+* Detach application logic from UI.

 ## Using Firebase

-After accesing the [Firebase Console](https://console.firebase.google.com/u/0/) you will see that we already have quite a few things setup:
+After accessing the [Firebase Console](https://console.firebase.google.com/u/0/) you will see that we already have a few things setup:

 - Authentication